 The advantages of cold calling are that your business can reach new customers through a human connection.
 And continuously doing it will also help you nail down your sales pitch for any sales opportunity.

 However, there are some negative connotations with cold calling.
 Most people on the other end will find it annoying.
-There’s also no guarantee that cold calling will help.
 It only works part of the time, and it may be hard to see big results.
 It also takes a large chunk of your time finding out who to call and actually doing it.

 - Reach new customers

 - Gain relevant information and make a human connection

 - It can be annoying

 Many people only get bills and advertisements in their email these days.
 Because of that, there is an opportunity to get creative with original direct mail marketing tactics.

 Most of the time, everyone throws junk mail directly in the garbage, but immediately opens personal notes or cards.
 So, sending personalized cards to your current customers or new customers can make them feel appreciated.

 This method is also very measurable because it’s easy to track.
 You’ll know exactly when the mail is sent out and measure how many sales you get from that date.
 Direct mail marketing also has the highest response rate of all media, with direct mail hitting 9% compared to a 1% email response.

 One problem with this tactic is that it is quite expensive.
 With direct mail marketing, you’re paying for each person to receive a piece of mail.
 People tend to see this type of marketing as junk mail.
 Unfortunately, mail like this might go directly in the trash.